 The work related to review and update of documentation on ISF-2 safety important equipment and Preliminary Safety Analysis Report rev.7.0 (PSAR) is underway in the manner of working interface with the State Nuclear Regulatory Inspectorate of Ukraine/State Scientific and Technical Center for Nuclear and Radiation Safety and the Contractor.

-At present the conclusions of the State Nuclear and Radiation Safety expertise are obtained for all Technical Specifications related to safety important equipment, for all Technical Specifications related to safety important systems and for 35 Factory Acceptance Tests Programs related to safety important equipment.
+To the date, the conclusions of the State Nuclear and Radiation Safety expertise have been obtained for all technical specifications of safety important equipment, for all technical specifications of safety important systems, and for all plant acceptance test of safety important equipment.

 Spent Fuel Assemblies are stored at Chernobyl NPP in "wet type" storage facility (ISF-1) and in cooling pools at Units 1 and 2.

 During the whole period of operation Chernobyl NPP accumulated more than 21 thousand nuclear fuel assemblies at its site .

 The design capacity and design lifetime of possible safe operation of ISF-1 do not allow placing all SFAs being available at ChNPP for long-term storage.
 This determined the necessity to construct a new spent nuclear fuel storage facility (ISF-2).

 20.12.1995 Memorandum of Understanding between Governments of G7 countries, Commission of European Community and Government of Ukraine about Chernobyl NPP shutdown was signed.

 According to the Comprehensive Program of Chernobyl NPP decommissioning, Interim Storage Facility (ISF-2) for Spent Nuclear Fuel is the condition for transition to the second stage of Chernobyl NPP decommissioning.